Godot State Machine

 The enter function will perform initialisation and run any startup code for the State.

 What the State does while it is current depends on it’s internal logic.
-So maybe we would implement the process(delta) function or input(event) function depending on what we want to do.
+So maybe we would implement the _process(delta) function or _input(event) function overrides depending on what we want to do.
 And somewhere within this logic we would call the exit function with the name of a new State to transition to.

 So here is a code template for this (state1.gd):